 A summary of each question asked and the response given will be included in the minutes of the meeting.
 Responses to questions that are taken on notice will be included in the agenda of the next ordinary meeting of Council.

-If you wish to ask a question, please complete the Public Question Time Form and submit it to the Minutes and Agenda Officer prior to the commencement of the meeting.
-You can do this via email firstname.lastname@example.org or alternatively, the Minutes and Agenda Officer will be available 15 minutes prior to the commencement of the meeting to receive completed submission forms.
+If you wish to ask a question, please complete the Public Question Time Form and submit it to the Governance / Council Support Officer prior to the commencement of the meeting.
+You can do this via email firstname.lastname@example.org or alternatively, the Governance / Council Support Officer will be available 15 minutes prior to the commencement of the meeting to receive completed submission forms.